Yoast/wordpress-seo/readme.txt

 #### Enhancements

+* Adds an academy page in the Yoast menu for easy access to all of Yoast’s e-learning modules.
 * Adds a link to a taxonomy edit page in its settings section when the taxonomy has no public post types associated.
-* Adds an academy page in the Yoast menu.

 #### Bugfixes